Get an experienced writer start working

-Among the many research papers reviewed to prepare this paper, four research articles were analyzed to study the Driver Behavior in Traffic Simulation.
+Among the many research papers reviewed to prepare this paper, four research articles were analyzed to study Driver Behavior in Traffic Simulation.

 Furthermore, case studies completed in the paper showed that further developments are required for specific acceleration cases.
-Following are the results obtained for tariff speed again time period for two locations UK network of Southampton.
+Following are the results obtained for tariff speed again period for two locations UK network of Southampton.

 Figure-1: Case study results for the two locations (Source: Toledo et al, 2007)